FAIRplus/the-fair-cookbook/content/recipes/applied-examples/edhen-odhsi-sdo.md

 Part of the content is populated automatically, by scraping information from the [OHDSI forum](https://forums.ohdsi.org/) and [README files](https://github.com/ohdsi-studies/StudyRepoTemplate) in the study-specific GitHub repositories.
 The metadata in YAML is converted to JSON-LD in the back end of the website.
 In the front end of the website, this meta data is shown in a human-readable way.

-The source code of the website can be found [on Github](https://github.com/thehyve/ohdsi-covid19-site).
+The source code of the website can be found on [Github](https://github.com/thehyve/ohdsi-covid19-site).

 ### Final result

-The final result of applying all these steps looks like this, as HTML page in the browser with JSON-LD metadata ‘under the hood:
+The final result of applying all these steps looks like this: an HTML page in the browser with JSON-LD metadata under the hood:

 <!-- ![alt_text](images/image7.png) -->